 Fig. 9.
-Expected access throughput given that the off-chip memory is b = 5 times slower than the on-chip memory
+Expected access throughput given that the off-chip memory is $b=5\,$ times slower than the on-chip memory

 Fig. 10.
-Ratio of the throughput in the cases of using maximum size matching (MSM) with d = 3 and d = 4by the throughput of optimally-partitioned maximum size matching based hashing with d = 2.
-A comparison with d-left hashing scheme is also plotted.
+Ratio of the throughput of several cuckoo and d-left variants by the throughput of optimally-partitioned cuckoo hashing with d=2 and optimal partitioning.